laststonedjs/Restaurant-Website/README.md

-##     __Smells of delicious and healthy food? <br /> Bite into the cutest component and see what's hidden in all those CSS styles/meals__
+# Smells of delicious and healthy food? <br/> <br/> Bite into the cutest component and see what's hidden in all those CSS styles/meals
 <hr />

                       * Let's cook some tasty functionalities and features ==> [VISIT US!] *